sfehrman/pypd/README.md

 **Python version of Print Directory (pd) command**

+This project is inspired by the PRIMOS command "LD" for listing the directory.

 This program will read the current directory or the directories listed on the command line and display the contents showing the **files** first then the **directories**.
 The `pd` command provides an alternative the